Yadav122/Medical-report-extractor/README.md

 - **Image Processing**: Processes medical report images to extract and format data into a predefined schema.
 - **Safety Settings**: Configures safety settings to filter out harmful content.

+ ## Usage
+Define the Pydantic models for the CBC report.
+Create and configure the LangChain pipeline to process input images and extract data.
+Invoke the chain with an image URL to get the structured JSON output.

 ## Getting Started

 ### Installation